-Public health issues are one of the most important topics to convey properly in public announcement.
-Public health officials are tasked with finding a balance between not inducing panic, yet stressing the importance of a public health announcement.
-Whether illness outbreaks are on minor or mass scales, health officials must closely monitor trends in public health and put them in economic, social and political context to quickly address issues and come up with short and long-term plans for treating and preventing further outbreaks.
+Public health issues are one of the most important topics to convey properly in a public announcement.
+Public health officials are tasked with finding a balance between not inducing panic yet stressing the importance of a public health announcement.
+Whether illness outbreaks are on minor or mass scales, health officials must closely monitor trends in public health and put them in an economic, social, and political context to quickly address issues and come up with short and long-term plans for treating and preventing further outbreaks.
 This requires leadership skills and careful communication skills to reach and connect with the public in the best way possible.

 Understanding the Crisis

 Understanding health crises means understanding that health crises don’t have to fall under the umbrella of disease and illness to be considered a health crisis.
-According to an article by Rutgers University, “…The 2016 Surgeon General’s Report on Alcohol, Drugs, and Health broke precedent with prior editions of the report and reclassified the entire issue of drug addiction as one that care, providers and doctors, not law enforcement officers, should control most thoroughly.”
+According to an article by Rutgers University, “…The 2016 Surgeon General’s Report on Alcohol, Drugs, and Health broke precedent with prior editions of the report and reclassified the entire issue of drug addiction as one that cares providers and doctors, not law enforcement officers, should control most thoroughly.”
 Widespread sociological issues are recognized as public health crises when they become so saturated that they can no longer be ignored.

 Handling Various Crises

-Some of the more recent sociological issues to be recognized as public health crises are gun violence, availability of clean water and opioid addiction.
+Some of the more recent sociological issues to be recognized as public health crises are gun violence, availability of clean water, and opioid addiction.
 These are multifaceted issues that show upward trends with little signs of stabilizing and have therefore been adopted into the bubble of health crises for public health officials to prioritize.
-Clean water is taken for granted in most areas of the U.S. where people don’t have to think about the availability and affordability of clean water.
+Clean water is taken for granted in most areas of the U.S., where people don’t have to think about the availability and affordability of clean water.
 However, due to poor infrastructure, water is currently unaffordable for about 12 percent of U.S. households and could rise to 35 percent by 2022.

 Chronic pain and opioid addiction are other health crises that are not standard disease outbreaks but require immediate attention.
 Chronic illness and long-term injury are widespread and contribute to the 30 percent of Americans who live with chronic or severe pain.
 While these issues seem to go hand in hand, they must also be treated independently of each other, as chronic pain goes untreated in a large percentage of patients.
-However, of 135,000 people who died of an opiate overdose, only 13 percent were chronic pain patients, which suggests that the majority of people who abuse pain medication are not treating chronic pain.
+However, of 135,000 people who died of an opiate overdose, only 13 percent were chronic pain patients, which suggests that most people who abuse pain medication are not treating chronic pain.

 Public Health Official Role

-Avoiding panic can be difficult when dealing with highly sensitive and dangerous health topics.
-People handle frightening news differently which makes it difficult to convey information in a way that will allay panic but still get across the severity of any given issue.
+Avoiding panic can be difficult when dealing with susceptible and dangerous health topics.
+People handle frightening news differently, which makes it difficult to convey information in a way that will allay panic but still get across the severity of any given issue.
 Providing the public with the right amount of information and informing them of your course of action can help them understand the issues at hand and make sure they have the proper reaction to common public health crises like the spread of viruses or diseases.

 Forms of Communication and Literacy

-If social media is the preferred channel for spreading information, sponsoring important health information on sites like Facebook and Instagram can help the information reach a large group of people.
-Social media is now one of the best places to spread information as most people today can be found on at least one social media site and sharing information through these sites is quick and easy.
-Infographics and other forms of informative media can help people understand what the public health issues are and how they are growing and what the chances of avoiding them all together are if the proper precautions are taken.
+If social media is the preferred channel for spreading information, sponsoring important health information on sites like Facebook and Instagram can help the information reach many people.
+Social media is now one of the best places to spread information, as most people today can be found on at least one social media site, and sharing information through these sites is quick and easy.
+Infographics and other forms of informative media can help people understand what the public health issues are and how they are growing and avoid them altogether if the proper precautions are taken.